-1. Grasp the bottom flange of the upper panel.
-2. Lift up and swing the bottom out until the panel disengages and pulls out.
-3. Reach inside and extract the filters from the filter rack.
-4. Replace these filters as required with similar replacement filters of same size.
+1. Remove the six (6) screws holding the access panel in place.
+2. Grasp the bottom flange of the access panel.
+3. Lift up and swing the bottom out until the panel disengages and pulls out.
+4. Pull the slide out filter rack to access all of the filters.
+5. Replace filters as required with similar replacement filters of same size.